Arunima Sinha

 Arunima Sinha is an Indian mountaineer and sportswoman.
-She is India's first amputee and world's first female amputee to scale Mount Everest (Asia), Mount Kilimanjaro (Africa), Mount Elbrus (Europe), Mount Kosciuszko (Australia), Aconcagua (South America), Denali (North America) and Vinson Massif (Antarctica).
+She is India's first amputee and world's first female amputee to scale Mount Everest (Asia), Kilimanjaro (Africa), Mount Elbrus (Europe), Mount Kosciuszko (Australia), Aconcagua (South America), Denali (North America) and Vinson Massif (Antarctica).
 She is also a seven time Indian volleyball player.
 Before Arunima, Rhonda Graham from USA claimed to be the world's first female amputee who climbed Mount Everest in October 2011.
 However, reports stated that she climbed only up to the base camp.

 She was pushed from a running train by robbers in 2011 while she was resisting them, causing in rods pushed into her left leg and multiple fractures of the spinal cord.

 Her aim was to climb each of the continent's highest peaks and hoist the national flag of India.
 She had already done six peaks until 2014: Everest in Asia, Kilimanjaro in Africa, Elbrus in Europe, Kosciuszko in Australia, Aconcagua in South America, and Denali in North America.
 She completed her final summit of Mount Vinson in Antarctica on 1 January 2019.

-In 2015, the Government of India honoured her with the Padma Shri award, the fourth highest civilian award of India.
+In 2015, she received the Padma Shri award, the fourth highest civilian award of India.